 What Types of Damages Are Available to Construction Accident Victims?

 If you’re eligible to file a third-party claim, you may be entitled to compensation above and beyond what workers’ compensation covers.
-Our lawyers at Shaked Law Firm can help you fight to recover all your economic damages and non-economic damages.
+Our lawyers at Shaked Law Personal Injury Lawyers can help you fight to recover all your economic damages and non-economic damages.

 Economic & Non-Economic Damages in a Third Party Lawsuit